ds5110/git-intro/github-classroom.md

 # github classroom

-Directions for creating a github-classroom assignment
+Directions for creating a github-classroom assignment (if you're an instructor).

 ## Step 1: Create a template repo